OmerElmaliach/AP-Email/Wiki/Getting_Started/Development_Setup.md

 ### Method 1: Using Docker Compose (Recommended)

 1. **Run the Complete System:**
+   Run the following in your terminal:
    ```bash
    sudo docker-compose up
    ```
+   Wait for the process to finish.

-2. **Access the Services:**
+3. **Access the Services:**
-   in order to use services most create an account. in your local browser copy to your url
+   In order to use services you must create an account.
+   In your local browser enter the following URL -
-    - to create an account go to Email SignUp : `http://localhost:3000/SignUp`
+    - to create an account go to Email SignUp : [http://localhost:3000/SignUp](http://localhost:3000/SignUp)
-    - if you already have an account go to Email SignIn : `http://localhost:3000/SignIn`
+    - if you already have an account go to Email SignIn : [http://localhost:3000/SignIn](http://localhost:3000/SignIn)

 Users may only interact with the React frontend.
 Any attempt to access the backend directly will redirect them to the sign-in page.

 3. **Stop the System:**
+   Run the following in your terminal:
    ```bash
    docker-compose down
    ```